MeltingShoe/easy-api-endpoints/README.md

 - **Flexible Script Support**: Supports Python, shell scripts, and other executable formats
 - **Raw Request Handling**: Passes the raw HTTP request body to your scripts via stdin
 - **Simple Deployment**: Single command to deploy all endpoints
+- **Minimal Configuration**: Only executables and server settings need to be configured

 ## Requirements